cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 ### Describing a Deployment Update
 The contents of the deployment update should be described in a [yaml blueprint file]({{< relref "blueprints/overview.md" >}}), just as any application in Cloudify.
 Following the aforementioned example, The updated application blueprint will probably include a new database type, a few new node templates of the new database type, and a few new relationships representing how these new nodes should be connected to the existing architecture.

+### Using the Web UI to Update a Deployment
+In order to update through the Web UI - open the deployment in the console, and under execute workflow choose update.
+Provide the new blueprint, leading yaml file, and whether to run install/uninstall or your own custom workflow.
+The operation will then take place, and be reflected in the topology view, nodes, etc.

 ### Using the CLI to Update a Deployment
 One quick way to update your deployment with Cloudify is using the CLI.
 Another way, perhaps more 'visual' is using the Cloudify UI.
 Updating a deployment via the CLI is quite reminiscent of uploading a blueprint or creating a deployment.
 You'll need a blueprint file describing your deployment update.
 That blueprint can be uploaded directly by supplying a local file path, or it can be uploaded as an archive.
 #### via a blueprint file